 Convertible Loan Agreement

-Key Points and Template
+Key points and template

-Use the Convertible Loan Agreement if…
+Use This Convertible Loan Agreement if …

 … your company needs cash and another round of financing is planned in the foreseeable future

-… you want to finance the growth of an early stage company and participate in its success as an investor
+… you want to finance the growth of an early-stage company and participate in its success as an investor

 … you do not want to spend weeks or months negotiating the valuation of the company